naacl-org/naacl-2021-website/_pages/calls/papers-final.md

 - Summarization
 - Syntax: Tagging, Chunking, and Parsing

-For more detail regarding each area, please watch for a PC blog available soon on the conference website <https://2021.naacl.org/>.
+For more detail regarding each area, please refer to [this blog post](../../blog/).

 ## NAACL-HLT 2021 Special Theme: New Challenges in NLP: Tasks, Methods, Positions